frauzufall/ofxGuiExtended/exampleThemes/README.md

 ### Expected Behavior

 When starting the program you see two panels showing settings for a circle renderer.
 The rendered circles are displayed in the middle.
 You can control each set of circles with one panel.
-The left panel visualizes the standard theme of ofxGuiExtended (it looks the same if you apply no theme).
-The regarding JSON file is located under `bin/data/theme_default.json`.
-The right panel is drawn in a different theme located under `bin/data/theme_light.json`.
+The panels have different styles.
+The theme JSON file for the left panel is `bin/data/theme_default.json`.
+The right panel is styled by `bin/data/theme_light.json`.

 ### Other classes used in this file